We looked at dozens of family cell plans to find the best ones for parents, kids, penny pinchers, data hogs, and more.

-The best-performing plan that will please the whole family is T-Mobile’s Magenta Plus plan.
+The best-performing plan that will please the whole family is T-Mobile’s Magenta MAX plan.

 If you're sharing the plan with your children, the Just Kids Verizon Wireless plan has parental controls to keep your kids focused on the right things.

 Read on for the details.